 It's about that time; school is back on the mind.
 You might have chosen your fall semester courses, or attended an orientation for new students.
 Some college students might getting ready to pack up and head to the dorm.
-Or they may be returning to school after a long hiatus, juggling the demands of working and family while getting prepared to log into their first online class of fall 2015.
+Or they may be returning to school after a long hiatus, juggling the demands of working and family while getting prepared to log into their first online class of fall.

 Regardless of whether you are heading to college for the first time or the last time, a 2-year community college or 4-year university, you'll want to make the most of your upcoming first semester of the school year.

 "Showing up for class and taking notes is only half a loaf of [the college] experience," says Patrick Burkhart, provost of Mesa Community College in Mesa, Arizona.

-For the full loaf, try doing these 15 things during your fall semester 2015:
+For the full loaf, try doing these 15 things during your fall semester:

 1. Don't miss that orientation or welcome event